AlirezaAmini81/Region-Based-Image-Clustering-and-Optimization/README.md

 # Computational-Intelligence-Project

+---

 ## Phase_1: Image Clustering and Classification

-This project focuses on clustering and classifying image data using advanced computational intelligence techniques.
+This phase focuses on clustering and classifying image data using advanced computational intelligence techniques.
 The workflow involves feature extraction, clustering, and classification, with thorough analysis and optimization for performance enhancement.

-### Project Objectives
+### Phase Objectives
 - Perform feature extraction from images (color and spatial features).
 - Cluster image pixels into meaningful regions using DBSCAN and K-Means algorithms.
 - Extract statistical and spatial features for each region.